timruffles/values/README.md

 The second way allows you to maintain nice names in debugging tools.

-To create a new version of a value object based on an old one, use the `revised` method.
+To create a new version of a value object based on an old one, use the `derive` method.
 This eases the creation of modified value objects, without losing the benfits of their immutability.

 	var periodA = Period(2012,2015);
-	var periodB = revised(periodA,{from:2013});
+	var periodB = derive(periodA,{from:2013});

 	assert(periodA.from === 2012);
 	assert(periodB.from === 2013);

-	var periodC = revisedFields(periodA,{from: 2012});
+	var periodC = deriveFields(periodA,{from: 2012});

-The revised method takes position arguments, or a hash of named arguments.
+The derive method takes position arguments, or a hash of named arguments.

 ## Philosophy